Meet InO-Bot

 Sensors

-Light Sensor: The Light Sensor located in front of the Pen Holder measures the amount of ambient light.
-Programs can be written that have the robot react based on an input of a designated light threshold.
+Light Sensor: The Light Sensor is located in front of the Pen Holder and measures the amount of ambient light.
+You can write programs that have InO-Bot react based on an input of a designated light threshold.
 The Light Sensor value range is 0–1.0, with 1.0 being the brightest.

 Sound Sensor: The Sound Sensor is located behind the Pen Holder and measures the level of sound.
-Programs can be written that have the robot react based on an input of a specified sound level.
+You can write programs that have InO-Bot react based on an input of a specified sound level.
 The Sound Sensor value range is 0–255.

 Distance Sensor: The Distance Sensor measures how far ahead an object is, up to 255 centimeters.